 Throughout the day the school receives many visitors, including prospective families and vendors.
 It is the policy of the school that all visitors must enter through the main entrance and sign-in with the front office.
-Visitors will be given a visitor's badge or name tag before proceeding to any part of the campus.
+Visitors will be given a visitor's badge before proceeding to any part of the campus.
 Visitors may enter the courtyard area only with the express permission from office staff.
-For the 2021-22 school year, all return to campus health & safety protocols are followed.
+For the 2022-23 school year, all return to campus health & safety protocols are followed.